dart_ddi 0.8.1 copy "dart_ddi: ^0.8.1" to clipboard

 Interceptor #

-The Interceptor is a powerful mechanism that provides fine-grained control over the instantiation, retrieval, destruction, and disposal of instances managed by the DDI Library.
+The Interceptor provides control over the instantiation, retrieval, destruction, and disposal of instances managed by the DDI Library.
 By creating a custom class that extends DDIInterceptor, you can inject custom logic at various stages of the instance's lifecycle.

 Interceptor Methods #

-• Customize or replace the instance creation logic by returning a modified instance.
+• Execute custom logic, Customize or replace the instance by returning a modified instance.

 • Invoked when retrieving an instance.